-We intend to seek FDA Fast Track designation for AV-101, and we may do so for other product candidates as well.
-If a product candidate is intended for the treatment of a serious or life-threatening condition and the product candidate demonstrates the potential to address unmet medical needs for this condition, the sponsor may apply for the FDA Fast Track designation.
+We intend to seek FDA Fast Track designation for AV-101 for adjunctive treatment of MDD, and we may do so for other product candidates as well.
 The FDA has broad discretion whether or not to grant this designation, and even if we believe AV-101 and other product candidates are eligible for this designation, we cannot be sure that the review or approval will compare to conventional FDA procedures.
 Even if granted, the FDA may withdraw Fast Track designation if it believes that the designation is no longer supported by data from our clinical development programs.

 The number of patients suffering from MDD has not been established with precision.
-If the actual number of patients with MDD is smaller than we anticipate, we may encounter difficulties in enrolling patients in our AV-101 clinical trials, including our impending NIH-funded Phase 2 clinical study of AV-101 in MDD, thereby delaying or preventing clinical development.
-Further, if AV-101 is approved for treatment of MDD, and the market for this indication is smaller than we anticipate, our ability to achieve profitability could be limited.
+If the actual number of patients with MDD is smaller than we anticipate, we or our collaborators may encounter difficulties in enrolling patients in AV-101 clinical trials, including our NIH-funded Phase 2a clinical study of AV-101 in treatment-resistant MDD, thereby delaying or preventing clinical development.
+Further, if AV-101 is approved for adjunctive treatment of MDD, and the market for this indication is smaller than we anticipate, our ability to achieve profitability could be limited.